United States Air Force: Warrant officers

-Although provision is made in Title 10 of the United States Code for the Secretary of the Air Force to appoint warrant officers, the Air Force does not currently use warrant officer grades, and, along with the Space Force, are the only U.S. Armed Services not to do so.
+Although provisions were made in Title 10 of the United States Code for the secretary of the Air Force to appoint warrant officers, the Air Force had not used warrant officer grades for many years, and, along with the Space Force, were the only U.S. Armed Services not to do so until 2024.
 The Air Force inherited warrant officer ranks from the Army at its inception in 1947.
-The Air Force stopped appointing warrant officers in 1959, the same year the first promotions were made to the new top enlisted grade, Chief Master Sergeant.
-Most of the existing Air Force warrant officers entered the commissioned officer ranks during the 1960s, but small numbers continued to exist in the warrant officer grades for the next 21 years.
+The Air Force stopped appointing warrant officers in 1959, the same year the first promotions were made to the new top enlisted grade, chief master sergeant.
+The remaining warrant officers were slowly phased out.

-The last active duty Air Force warrant officer, CWO4 James H. Long, retired in 1980 and the last Air Force Reserve warrant officer, CWO4 Bob Barrow, retired in 1992.
+The last active duty Air Force warrant officer, CWO4 James H. Long, retired in 1980, and the last Air Force Reserve warrant officer, CWO4 Bob Barrow, retired in 1992.
 Upon his retirement, he was honorarily promoted to CWO5, the only person in the Air Force ever to hold this grade.
-Since Barrow's retirement, the Air Force warrant officer ranks, while still authorized by law, are not used.
+Since Barrow's retirement, the Air Force warrant officer ranks, while still authorized by law, were not used.

+It was announced at the AFA Warfare Symposium on 12 February 2024, that warrant officer ranks in the cyber and information technology fields would be reintroduced, beginning in FY25.
+It was stated that this effort was to retain talent in these technical fields for airmen who did not wish to pursue a leadership path.
+The Air Force initially wanted a class of 30 warrant officers that would begin training by the summer 2024.
+By the end of July 2024, 78 airmen were selected to be among the first Air Force warrant officers in over 66 years, more than double than originally estimated.
+The 78 airmen will be spread out across three training classes, with the first starting in October 2024.
+On December 6, 2024, 30 airmen graduated from the Air Force's Warrant Officer Training School located at Maxwell Air Force Base, Alabama.
+These are the first warrant officers to serve in the U.S. Air Force since 1992.
+The warrant officer candidates graduated as either Warrant Officer 1 or Chief Warrant Officer 2.